Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: Because?

-A: Because I didn't use the primal facial body.
+A: Because I didn't use the primal facial body cream.
 And so every other time, at that time, I didn't.
 So I burned a little bit here, a little bit here.

 Q: You mean that formula that you used for your face?